theroshanron/Agile-SD/Scrum/Scrum.md

   - Development team size should be minimal following the Amazon rule of feed the team with two pizzas
     - Fewer than 9 and more than 3 should be optimal
 - All members are self organized and cross functional

+## Scrum Events
+- Scrum events are to create regularity and to minimise the need for meetings not defined in Scrum.
+- It is needed to enable the transparency, inspection and adaption.
+- Five events:
+  - Sprint
+  -
+  - Sprint planning
+  - Daily Scrum
+  - Sprint retrospective
+  - Sprint Review